 Inline printing press: Suitable for narrow web and mid web printing.
 They are very versatile and can integrate any new technology very easily.
 Preferably used for wide-width printing and reverse side printing.
 Foil blocking, cold foil, and lamination are other value-added processes that can be achieved using this press.
 They are commonly used in printing pressure-sensitive and standard labels.

 Central impression press: they are suitable for narrow web printing.
 It is the most commonly used flexographic printing for unsupported substrates.
 Colour stations are positioned in a satellite structure around the main central impression cylinder.
 They are compact and have a space advantage.
 Even though they are not as efficient as inline press or operator friendly.
 However, they provide a very stable register on all types of substrates.
 They are also called drum, common impression, or CI.
 It is advantageous for its holding registration.

 Stack press: it provides an advantage of a compact footprint similar to the CI press.
 They have difficulty in operating four to eight stack vertical color stations and require a ladder to move the upper color stations.
 They can handle supported webs with ease and have difficulty in handling unsupported materials.
 The advantages of using stack press are, stations are very accessible, the web can be used to allow perfecting and they can print on a variety of substrates.

 The inks for flexographic printing are determined based on the nature and demand of the printing product.
 Flexographic inks are preferred to be compatible with widely used types of substrates.
-Each formulated component satisfies individual function while the proportion and composition vary depending on the substrate.
+Each formulated component satisfies an individual function while the proportion and composition vary depending on the substrate.

-The different types of inks that can be used in the flexographic printing process are,
+The different types of inks that can be used in the flexographic printing process are